GuoHeyu/GuoHeyu.github.io/_pages/about.md

 I'm a senior undergraduate student at [Peking University](https://english.pku.edu.cn/) to graduate in July 2023.
 I am in [the School of Electronics Engineering and Computer Science](https://eecs.pku.edu.cn/en/), majoring in EE(IC Design) with a rank of 1/27(Major) and 1/124(Category).

-My research interest lies in wireless communication and the Internet of things(IoT).
+My research interest lies in wireless communication, Internet of things(IoT) and human computer interaction.
 My detailed CV can be downloaded [here](https://github.com/GuoHeyu/GuoHeyu.github.io/blob/main/files/CV.pdf).

 Publications
 ======